-Enter the show network-config configuration command then validate.
+• Enter the show network-config configuration command then validate.

 The system displays the information of all network interfaces.

 In this procedure, only the information on the management and tunnel network interfaces is detailed.

 For information on the monx capture interfaces, refer to the Procedure for managing monx capture interface settings.

+- The system displays the following information:

 - System name (hostname)

-- Domain name (domain name)
+- Domain name (domain_name)

 - Details of the TCP/IP settings for each network interface (management and tunnel)

 - Whether or not the interface is enabled